 Fyvie Castle

-Each of the five prestigious families that have owned it have added to its structure, including the castle’s four-story Tower House.
+Each of the five prestigious families that have owned it has added to its structure, including the castle’s four-story Tower House.

-Visitors will admire its gorgeous interiors and period furnishings but it’s the staircase that is the castle’s dramatic center.
+Visitors will admire its gorgeous interiors and period furnishings, but the castle’s dramatic centre is the staircase.

 Map showing locations of the Scottish castles